-Shaw Trust Accessibility services are a leading UK provider of accessibility services.
+Shaw Trust Accessibility services are a leading UK provider of digital accessibility services.
 They work with organisations from design until completion of projects and guarantee strict compliance with all accessibility guidelines.
 Visit Shaw Trust Accessibility Services for more information.

 Disabled Spending is Important

 £212bn represents the potential spending power of the 12 million disabled people living in the UK.
 Find out more at www.gov.uk

 By failing to make their services and products fully accessible British businesses are missing out a share of the “purple pound”.

 By neglecting disabled accessibility it is currently estimated that they are losing 1 in 5 customers.

 In 2014, the then Minister for Disabled People, Mark Harper, said:

 “We want businesses up and down our high streets to realise they’re excluding more than 12 million customers and their families if they fail to cater for them.”